uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 ‘Active border transport means’ will be present.
 It is either the ‘Reference number’ of one of the ‘CUSTOMS OFFICE OF TRANSIT (DECLARED)’ or the ‘Reference number’ of one of the ‘CUSTOMS OFFICE OF EXIT FOR TRANSIT (DECLARED)’ or the ‘Reference number’ of the ‘CUSTOMS OFFICE OF DESTINATION (DECLARED)’.
-By using this Data Item, it is possible (after the end of the Transitional Period) to identify which transport means will be present at which border crossing point, in case of multiple BCP and multiple changes of active transport means.
+By using this Data Item, it is possible (after the end of the NCTS- P4/NCTS-P5 Transitional Period) to identify which transport means will be present at which border crossing point, in case of multiple BCP and multiple changes of active transport means.

 **Technical Description**